How to tell when it’s time for new shoes

 Examining your favourite pair of shoes can tell you a lot about your wear pattern.
-Do you notice any worn-through parts of the shoe, while other parts are barely touched?
-This may mean your feet aren’t distributing your body weight evenly, which can lead to callusing or cause high-pressure areas that are vulnerable to injury!
+Do you notice any worn-through parts, while other parts are barely touched?
+This may mean your feet aren’t distributing your body weight evenly, which can lead to callusing or cause high-pressure areas that are vulnerable to injury.

-This wear pattern isn’t limited to just the soles of your shoes.
-Creasing in the cushioning of the shoe, or bulging in the shoe’s upper (the covering the top of your foot) can also reveal abnormal motion patterns and tell a story about how your feet move.
+This wear pattern isn’t limited to just the soles.
+Creasing in the cushioning of the shoe, or bulging in the upper (the part that covers the top your foot) can also reveal abnormal motion patterns and tell a story about how your feet move.

-In many shoes, you can remove the liner that rests under your foot.
-You can check your shoes wear and function by looking at this liner.
+In many styles of footwear, you can remove the liner that rests under your foot.
+You can check the wear and function by looking at this liner.

 Any areas with large indents or impressions can show wear and pressure points – just like the bottoms of your shoes.
 You may also see impressions of your toes; make sure there is room between them and the end of the liner, or else you may be wearing shoes that are too small!

-One question people commonly asked is ‘how long should my shoes last?’
+So, you might be wondering, ‘how long should my shoes last?
 Unfortunately, there isn’t one easy answer.